fossMeDaddy/dbdaddy/README.md

 jokes aside, some of the performance-related concerns were also raised by codedamn (company) in [this](https://codedamn.com/news/product/dont-use-prisma) article.

+Now, let's say prisma fixed these issues tomorrow, maybe even they've already fixed it, i dont monitor their project closely... you just can't get away with having all the advantages of a SQL abstraction without having to deal with problems that arise due to abstracting away SQL.

 not only prisma, but almost every ORM suffers from problems like not being performant enough, not being comprehensive enough or being a black box that external users know very little about.

 throw in the impatient gippidy syntax searches of the modern age and you've got yourself a flaming red hot ball of garbage queries eating away too much compute & memory on either the database or on your $2500 nodejs/deno/bun/whatever-the-fuck-next-shiny-runtime-is-gonna-be k8s cluster.